Why is COVID-19 spreading so quickly?

 Duszynski helped create the city's network of contact tracers.
 They try to find out how those with COVID-19 became infected and to whom they might have passed the virus.

-"Some of them have been clusters, weddings or family get-togethers or meeting at a bar or restaurant." explained Duszynski "These clusters are ranging in size anywhere from 3 to 5, up to 20 or more, even 100 (people)."
+"Some of them have been clusters, weddings or family get-togethers or meeting at a bar or restaurant," explained Duszynski.
+"These clusters are ranging in size anywhere from three to five, up to 20 or more, even 100 (people)."

 Not big events, but much smaller ones where it's too easy to let down your guard.
 At my daughter's backyard wedding, we all wore masks, but took them off for family photos.
 Fortunately, everyone is healthy.